abelson-lab/smMIP-tools/README.md

 ### Running the code
 Run map_smMIPs_extract_UMIs.R with the required input parameters:
 ```
--b, --bam.file, Path to bam file.
+-b, --bam.file.
+Path to bam file.
 [MANDATORY]
--p, --panel.file, Path to smMIP design file.
+-p, --panel.file.
+Path to smMIP design file.
 [MANDATORY]
--s, --sample.name, Sample ID that will be used for the output bam [MANDATORY]
+-s, --sample.name.
+Sample ID that will be used for the output bam [MANDATORY]
 -o, --output, Path for output files.
 If not supplied, a new folder which is named based on the -s parameter will be generated within the folder that contain bam file.
 -c, --code, Path to smMIPs_Function.R file.
 If not supplied, it assume the code share the same folder as this code folder with this code (map_smMIPs_extract_UMIs.R)
 -f, --filtered.reads,  default="y", options="y" or "n".
 Output a sam file that contain the filtered reads.